Excel VBA PowerPoint

 Usually, from excel we prepare presentations based on charts and interpretation of the charts.
 So for this purpose, I have created some simple charts and interpretation in the same worksheet.

-Step 4: Start the VBA subprocedure.
-Now to access VBA PowerPoint we have already enabled PowerPoint object model in the earlier steps, now to access this we need to declare the variable as PowerPoint.Application.
+Step 1: Start the subprocedure.
+Now to access PowerPoint we have already enabled PowerPoint object model in the earlier steps, now to access this we need to declare the variable as PowerPoint.Application.

 Sub PPT_Example() Dim PPApp As PowerPoint.Application End Sub

-Step 5: Not to add the presentation to the VBA PowerPoint we need to declare a variable as PowerPoint.Presentation.
+Step 2: To add the presentation to PowerPoint we need to declare a variable as PowerPoint.Presentation.

 Dim PPPresentation As PowerPoint.Presentation